0cjs/sedoc/linux/distro/pkg-nix.md

 `PNAME` is a symlink to a generation `PNAME-1-link`, which in turn is a symlink to an environment `/nix/store/...-user-environment/` which contains the hierarchy.
-The _active profile_ is the one currently being operated on (the current profile below or specified with `-p PNAME`).
+The _active profile_ is the one currently being operated on (the current profile below or specified with `-p PATH`).

-`~/.nix-profile` is a symlink indicating the _current profile_, which is used when `-p PNAME` is not specified.
+`~/.nix-profile` is a symlink indicating the _current profile_, which is used when `-p PATH` is not specified.
 The user typically will add `~/.nix-profile/bin/` to his $PATH.

 With no current profile, profile modification commands will create a new